ansible-community/ansible-build-data/docs/automated-process.md

    repository](https://github.com/ansible/ansible-documentation/).The release manager needs to check the Porting Guide PR once manually and un-draft to change the status to 'ready to review.'
 Afterwards, it will wait for approval before continuing with uploading the package to PyPI.
-All users in the [ansible-community/release-management-wg group](https://github.com/orgs/ansible-community/teams/release-management-wg)[^1] has to be informed of the approval needed.
+All users in the [ansible-community/release-management-wg group](https://github.com/orgs/ansible-community/teams/release-management-wg)[^1] have to be informed of the approval needed.

 3. After both PRs (in `ansible-build-data` and `ansible-documentation`) are